How do restores work in Backupify 1.0 for Office 365?

-When the content is restored, Backupify will create a folder titled (Backupify Restore DATE) with the date of the restore.
-This is so that no current content gets overwritten by restored items.
-Backupify creates this folder for both specific and all restores.
+Restored contents will go into a folder titled (Backupify Restore DATE) with the date of the restore.
+This prevents current content from being overwritten by restored items.

 OneDrive and SharePoint Restores